"Preserving Languages: Open, Free and Accessible Knowledge for All"

 Project roll-out:

-The project is scheduled to run from October 2023 to October 2024.
+The project is scheduled to run from October 2023 to July 2024.
 The first cycle of the project focusses on in-depth Wikipedia authorship training across the country followed by shorter training events that also include other elements of language celebrations and hands-on training.
-Three (3)-day authorship workshops will be conducted across 6 Regions targeting 10 universities and training 20 participants per university.
+Two (2)-day authorship workshops will be conducted across 6 Regions targeting 10 universities and training 20 participants per university.

 Authorship training outcomes: